spacetelescope/poppy/docs/relnotes.rst

  * Update many function names for `PEP8 style guide compliance <https://www.python.org/dev/peps/pep-0008/>`_.
    For instance `calc_psf` replaces `calcPSF`.
-This was done with back compatible aliases to ensure that existing code continues to run with no changes required at this time, but *at some future point* (but not soon!) the older names will go away, so users are encouranged to migrate to the new names.
+This was done with back compatible aliases to ensure that existing code continues to run with no changes required at this time, but *at some future point* (but not soon!) the older names will go away, so users are encouraged to migrate to the new names.
    (@mperrin, josephoenix)

 And some smaller enhancements and fixes: